michaelgruenstaeudl/DataMining_HumanMitoGenomes/EntrezQueries_and_results__STEP01__NumberOfRecordsInDifferentNCBIDatabases.md

 </ENTREZ_DIRECT>
 ```

-## Total Number of records in SRA Database related to Human Mitochondrial Genomes and having biomol DNA and platform illumina properties.
+## Number of records related to human mitogenomes in NCBI SRA that represent DNA and were produced via Illumina

 **Execution Date**: January 29, 2025